-

 I have tested this and there should be no problems for standard tables.

-______________Unfortunately, it looks different for tables that are to be sorted by date.
+Unfortunately, it looks different for tables that are to be sorted by date.
 As long as you use standard english date formats you are probably on the safe side.
 Unfortunately, in Germany we like to use the dot as a separator and the month names are of course different.

-So e.g. 16.
-Mai 1962 etc. is then not sorted correctly.here is my snippet to give to each td under a “Datum” ( my trigger heading word )
+here is my snippet to give to each td under a “Datum” ( my trigger heading word )

 see solution on the next posting